-- Adult Ependymoma Outcomes and Pediatric Ependymoma Outcomes Questionnaires: detailed questionnaires designed to capture data on treatment information and quality of life issues of ependymoma patients.
+- Pediatric Ependymoma Outcomes Questionnaire: detailed questionnaires designed to capture data on treatment information and quality of life issues of ependymoma patients.
 Patients or parents of patients (for PEO project) will be contacted via email or physical mail once the completed enrollment form is received.
 Completion time is approximately 15 to 20 minutes for each participant.
-An incentive is provided for participants in the Pediatric Ependymoma Project and for ongoing participation in the Adult Ependymoma Project.
+An incentive is provided for participants in the Pediatric Ependymoma Project.

 If you have any questions about this process, you are welcome to contact us at any time.